Voice for Life® & Singing Awards

 A. Five singer workbooks and three books for choir trainers are the core programme materials.
 You can also buy medals, badges, certificates and wall-charts to mark your singers’ progress.
 All Voice for Life products are available at a discounted rate to RSCM affiliates and individual/student members from RSCM Music Direct.

-We have recently introduced a raft of digital Voice for Life materials hosted on the Showbie platform.
+We have introduced a raft of digital Voice for Life materials hosted on the Showbie platform.
 These materials are designed to help candidates understand the breadth of information they need, and to help them learn on their own.
-Further information on these materials and how to access them will be found on the following page: Showbie Training Materials.
+Registered Awards Representatives can request further information by emailing email@example.com.

 Q. What has changed between the 2021 syllabus and its predecessor?

 A. Please see the list on p.
 3 of the 2021 syllabus.
 In addition the entry-form-assessed requirements of the old Section D have been replaced by the nomination of a person willing to endorse the candidate's entry, if called upon to so do.